2023 Best Chemical Engineering Bachelor's Degree Schools in Louisiana

 Top Louisiana Schools for a Bachelor's in Chemical Engineering

-Our 2023 rankings named Louisiana State University and Agricultural & Mechanical College the best school in Louisiana for chemical engineering students working on their bachelor’s degree.
-Located in the medium-sized city of Baton Rouge, Louisiana State University is a public college with a very large student population.
+Our analysis found Louisiana State University and Agricultural & Mechanical College to be the best school for chemical engineering students who want to pursue a bachelor’s degree in Louisiana.
+Located in the city of Baton Rouge, Louisiana State University is a public college with a very large student population.

 On average, chem eng graduates from Louisiana State University take out $22,314 in student loans while working on their Bachelor's Degree.

-Out of the 4 schools in Louisiana that were part of this year’s ranking, Tulane University of Louisiana landed the # 2 spot on the list.
-Tulane is a large private not-for-profit school located in the large city of New Orleans.
+A rank of #2 on this year’s list means Tulane University of Louisiana is a great place for chemical engineering students working on their bachelor’s degree.
+Tulane is a fairly large private not-for-profit school located in the large city of New Orleans.

 On average, chem eng graduates from Louisiana Tech take out $22,254 in student loans while working on their Bachelor's Degree.

-Read full report on Chemical Engineering at Louisiana Tech University
+Full Chemical Engineering at Louisiana Tech University Report

 While working on their Bachelor's Degree, chem eng majors at UL Lafayette accumulate an average of around $23,270 in student debt.